Logistic Regression Explained: Theory

 \end{align*}

-We would like to do partial differentiation of the above equation in $\bm{w}$, but this is a bit complicated, so we will use the derivative of the composite function (chain rule).
-We decompose $u^{(i)} = \bm{w}^\T \bm{x}^{(i)}$ into the following equation.
+We want to take the partial derivative of the above expression with respect to $\bm{w}$, but since it is somewhat complicated, we will use the chain rule for composite functions.
+Let $u^{(i)} = \bm{w}^\T \bm{x}^{(i)}$ and decompose into the following expression.

 \begin{align}